337 FRIDAY 29 MAY 2015

 A Shine On Your Shoes – Fred Astaire

 “The Band Wagon”, one of the best movie musicals from the 1950s, featured this beautiful and uplifting number by Fred Astaire right at the top of the film.
-As in most Astaire’s numbers, it is shot in wide angles with very little editing and Astaire’s always shown in full body.
+As in most of Astaire’s numbers, it is shot in wide angles with minimal editing, and Astaire’s always shown in full body.

 Besides Astaire’s evident talents, the number also showcases Vincente Minnelli’s craft when it came to musicals.
 Having started his career as an artistic director on the stage, you can see the level of detail and colour he injects into the set and even the extras’ clothes.

-In 1999, his daughter, Liza featured this number on her Broadway show “Minnelli On Minnelli”, an homage to her father’s films.
+In 1999, his daughter, Liza, featured this number on her Broadway show “Minnelli On Minnelli”, a homage to her father’s films.
 It was as good and uplifting as the one in the movie.

 Song Title: A Shine On Your Shoes – 1932 Artist: Fred Astaire Genre: Musical Composer: Arthur Schwartz Lyrics: Howard Dietz Album: The Band Wagon